-Good competency evidence should show how you undertook and understood the activity.
+Good competency evidence should show that you understand how to apply your knowledge, skills and experience.

 Do’s and don’ts of good competency evidence